-Fair value of the bonds equals the carrying amount as it was withdrawn during the year at market terms.
+Fair value of the bonds equals the carrying amount.

-Collaterals and guarantee given
+Collaterals and quarantee given

 The bonds are secured by a 1st lien mortgage in the vessel and the cash held at bank.
 The bonds are also secured by a floating charge agreement over the assets, rights, intellectual property and revenues including relevant insurances.
-The bank accounts have been pledged to secure the bond repayments, however they can be used by the Company in the ordinary course of business.
+The bank accounts have been pledged to secure the bond repayments; however, they can be used by the Company in the ordinary course of business.